rust-lang/wg-async/rfc-drafts/stream.md

 Streams are a core async abstraction.
 We want to enable portable libraries that produce/consume streams without being tied to a particular executor.

-People can do this currently using the [futures](https://crates.io/crates/futures) crate, but stability guarantees are clearer when traits are added to the standard library than when they exist in a separate crate.
+People can do this currently using the [futures](https://crates.io/crates/futures) crate.
+However, stability guarantees are clearer when traits are added to the standard library than when they exist in a separate crate.
 For example, if [Tokio](https://tokio.rs/) wishes to declare a [5 year stability period](http://smallcultfollowing.com/babysteps/blog/2020/02/11/async-interview-6-eliza-weisman/#communicating-stability), having the stream trait in std means there are no concerns about trait changing during that time ([citation](http://smallcultfollowing.com/babysteps/blog/2019/12/23/async-interview-3-carl-lerche/#what-should-we-do-next-stabilize-stream)).

 ## Examples of crates that are consuming streams